softfire-eu/softfire-integration-test/README.rst

 Installation
 ============
 Git clone the repository and change into the project's directory.
-Execute :bash:`pip install .` for installing the integration test.
-Afterwards you can start it with the command :bash:`softfire-integration-test`.
+Execute :code:`pip install .` for installing the integration test.
+Afterwards you can start it with the command :code:`softfire-integration-test`.

 Preparation